 Cyber Security Team Project

 The module was about keeping an organisation secure from cybersecurity threats, as well as learning about how to react and what steps to take when a breach occurs.
-The topics covered were Threat Analysis & Modelling, Security Policies & Awareness, Physical & Technical Defences, Security Monitoring Strategies, and Incident Handling & Response.
-As the name of the module suggests, most of the work was done in teams.
+The topics covered were Threat Analysis and Modelling, Security Policies and Awareness, Physical and Technical Defences, Security Monitoring Strategies, and Incident Handling and Response.

 Achieved Result: First (74%)

 Assignment: Threat Modelling

 The individual assessment of the module consisted of carrying out threat modelling of a system, based on its description.
 The assignment was split into three tasks.
 The first one was about creating a data flow diagram (DFD).
 Twenty cybersecurity threats had to be identified as part of the second task.
 This had to be done in the context of the STRIDE framework which provides mnemonic for security threats in six categories – spoofing, tampering, repudiation, information disclosure, denial of service and elevation of privilege.
 Finally, mitigation had to be suggested for each of the threats identified.